bevry/base/README.md

 ## History

+- v1.3.1 October 26, 2013
+  - Tags should be annotated
+  - Don't fail install if test directory is not found

 - v1.3.0 October 26, 2013
   - As the npm package scripts only works on windows, instead lets take the good bits from both solutions